Jdont9/ffupdater_JD/README.md

 # JDupdater

-> **This is a personal fork of [Tobi823/ffupdater](https://github.com/Tobi823/ffupdater)**, maintained by me for my own devices.
+> **This is my personal fork of [Tobi823/ffupdater](https://github.com/Tobi823/ffupdater)**, maintained by me for my own devices.
 It adds support for GrapheneOS Vanadium/TrichromeLibrary and removes a few browsers I don't use.
 Large parts of this fork (new app integrations, CI/build fixes, this README section, etc.) were written with the help of the AI assistant Claude (Anthropic) rather than entirely by hand.
 Use at your own risk; it's not affiliated with or endorsed by the upstream FFUpdater project.

 Installs and updates the following browsers: